paduszyk/django-management-commands/docs/README.md

 **Important Notes:**

-- All keys and values must be valid Python identifiers and absolute dotted paths, respectively.
+- All keys and values must be valid Python identifiers (with hyphens allowed) and absolute dotted paths, respectively.
 - Paths must point to command classes, not modules.
 - Commands must subclass `django.core.management.base.BaseCommand`.
 - This setting takes precedence over others when discovering commands.